 Teens who use edibles may be at risk for developing more worrisome conditions over time, including addiction to other drugs.
 Furthermore, using marijuana edibles may cause underlying trauma, depression, and anxiety.
 Often, these products are used as a way to cope with the symptoms of mental health disorders.
 That positions a teen to be at high risk for complications later.

-How to Tell if a Teen Is Using THC Edibles
+How to Tell if Your Teen Is Using Edibles

 - Family therapy programs